Finding any given 2-factor in sparse pseudorandom graphs efficiently: Proof of Theorem

 for each $i\in [t]$.
 Thus, we have found a copy of $F$ in $G$. \end{enumerate}

 Note that we can compute the values of $q_{ij}$ greedily in time $O(n)$.
 Each of Lemma~\ref{lem:connections}, Fact~\ref{fact:absorbing} and Lemma~\ref{lem:absorbing_structure} runs in polynomial time and we use them at most twice.
-Finally, we applied Lemma~\ref{lem:long_paths} $t$ times.
-However, since the sum of the lengths of the paths we constructed is at most $n$, the running time is $O(p^2 n^3)$.
-So the overall running time is polynomial. \end{proof}
+Finally, we applied Lemma~\ref{lem:long_paths} $t$ times and so the overall running time is polynomial. \end{proof}

 Let us mention here that one could also define an absorbing structure specifically for the longer cycles we build in Theorem \ref{thm:long_cycles}, connecting edges into paths according to the adjacencies of a template.
-Although this alternative structure would be easier to describe and would remove some of the technicalities in the above proof, we chose to instead work from the absorbing structure used for tiling with short cycles, for the sake of brevity.
+Although this alternative structure would be easier to describe and would remove some of the technicalities in the above proof, we chose to instead work from the absorbing structure used for finding factors which involve short cycles, for the sake of brevity.